 Antioxidant-rich fruits are beneficial, as they help enhance the immune system while delivering a nice boost of vitamins.

 Special Senior and Puppy Needs

 For the most part, all of the core essentials remain the same throughout your dog's life.
-However, puppies and seniors can benefit from a couple of extras.
+However, Australian Shepherd puppies and seniors can benefit from a couple of extras.

 Puppies need slightly higher protein and fat content to support their growing bodies.
 According to the AAFCO, puppies need about 22 percent protein and around eight percent fat.